UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-01-29-team26-deepfake-gen.md

  # Facewap - VGG16 CNN Model
 - The FaceSwap uses the CNN VGG16 model to identify important characteristics of facial features.
 This process is accompanied by a series of alignment and realignment steps, which are crucial in ensuring the accuracy of the feature extraction.
 These alignment and realignment steps are an integral part of the overall process of identifying facial features.
 These faces would then be saved to be used in the next step.
   ![VGG16 Face Dectction](/assets/images/team26/VGG16.png)
 - In the train phase, the two outputs are put into an encoder consisting of a NN where they share the same weights and one is decoded to be trained to be as close to the other one as possible.
-The loss function tries to minimize the error between the two faces and make the swap as natural as possible.
+The loss function tries to minimize the error between the two faces and make the swap as natural looking as possible.

 - Finally in conversion phase, the CNN is applied again to stick the faces on top of eachother and replace the source face with the target face.